Wolverine971/9takes/src/blog/community/introducing-9takes-original.md

 </span>You can only see comments once you comment.</span>
 <ul>
 <li>
-<span style="color: #5407d9">Honest and unbiased feedback</span> comes when people cannot see what everyone else is saying.
+<span style="color: var(--primary)">Honest and unbiased feedback</span> comes when people cannot see what everyone else is saying.
 </li>
 </ul>
 </li>